bhpcv252/Snake-and-Food/README.md

 * Special food : Special food comes in the view when the snake length is very long.
 It decreases the length of the snake by some numbers but it increases the score.

 ### Score
 Scores are dynamic.
 It depends on the time, location of food, and speed of snake.
-The more difficult to grab food , the more high score you'll get.
+The more difficult to grab the food , the more high score you'll get.

 ## Getting started
 Just run the `Game.html` file and start playing.